lukaszmadrzynski/Website-Update/content/pages/ecotours/forever-walk.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
           Walk a renowned section of the "Forever Walk: China" trail, as **documented by National

           Geographic**.
 Immerse yourself in the very landscapes and cultural encounters

           that captivated the world in this celebrated documentary series.
-          Experience China's beauty firsthand on this unforgettable journey through Yunnan's stunning natural and cultural wonders.

         image:
           type: ImageBlock
           url: /images/FW-Icon3.jpg